Snowflake Study Guide

 - 1 DB per share but unlimited number of shares on the account

-- Privilege to grant DB access
+- Consists of- Privilege to grant DB access

 - Privilege to grant object access